 To see how long SARS-CoV-2 survives as an aerosol, the researchers fed samples of the virus through a nebulizer and sprayed the aerosolized particles into a drum-like structure.
 They then took periodic samples from the drum and analyzed each one for viral genetic material, known as RNA.

-The team was able to detect viral RNA throughout the course of their 3-hour experiment, but that alone does guarantee that the remaining virus was viable.
+The team was able to detect viral RNA throughout the course of their 3-hour experiment, but that alone does not guarantee that the remaining virus was viable.

 "You find an RNA on a surface, that doesn't mean that the virus … could infect somebody," said Aubree Gordon, an associate professor of epidemiology at the University of Michigan School of Public Health, who was not involved in the study.
 To determine whether the virus was truly viable, the researchers grew the germ in cultured cells.
 These critical tests rendered the study "much stronger" than if the researchers had only looked for RNA, Gordon said.